awsdocs/amazon-vpc-user-guide/doc_source/VPC_SecurityGroups.md

 1. Choose **Save rules**\.

-To update the protocol, port range, or source or destination of an existing rule using the Amazon EC2 API or a command line tool, you cannot modify the rule; instead, you must delete the existing rule and add a new rule\.
+If you are updating the protocol, port range, or source or destination of an existing rule using the Amazon EC2 API or a command line tool, you cannot modify the rule\.
+Instead, you must delete the existing rule and add a new rule\.
 To update the rule description only, you can use the [update\-security\-group\-rule\-descriptions\-ingress](https://docs.aws.amazon.com/cli/latest/reference/ec2/update-security-group-rule-descriptions-ingress.html) and [update\-security\-group\-rule\-descriptions\-egress](https://docs.aws.amazon.com/cli/latest/reference/ec2/update-security-group-rule-descriptions-egress.html) commands\.

 **To add a rule to a security group using the command line**
 + [authorize\-security\-group\-ingress](https://docs.aws.amazon.com/cli/latest/reference/ec2/authorize-security-group-ingress.html) and [authorize\-security\-group\-egress](https://docs.aws.amazon.com/cli/latest/reference/ec2/authorize-security-group-egress.html) \(AWS CLI\)